Dorothy Bulstrode

 Dorothy Bulstrode or Boulstred (1592-1650) was a lady-in-waiting to Anne of Denmark.
 One of her older sisters was Cecily Bulstrode, who was the subject of poems by Ben Jonson and John Donne.

 Childhood

 She was the youngest of six daughters of Edward Bulstrode (d.
 1598) of Hedgerley, Buckinghamshire, and Cecill Croke who married in London on 28 May 1571 at St Dunstan-in-the-West.
 The names of her siblings are recorded on her father's tomb at St Laurence's Church, Upton-cum-Chalvey.

 Dorothy's eldest sister Elizabeth (1575-1631) married the lawyer James Whitelocke in 1602.
+Elizabeth was mother to Bulstrode Whitelocke,(1605-1675), prominent parliamentarian, lawyer and Ambassador to the Swedish Court of Queen Christina for the New Commonwealth under Oliver Cromwell.
 Another sister Anne Bulstrode (d.
 1611) married the lawyer John Searle (1569-1622) in 1609.
 Her grandfather Sir John Croke died at Chilton in February 1609, leaving in his will £100 "to my daughter Bulstrode towards the preferment of her daughters unmarried".

 Life at court

 Dorothy and her older sister Cecily Bulstrode (1584-1609) were both gentlewomen in the bedchamber of Anne of Denmark, and associated with the influential courtier Lucy Russell, Countess of Bedford.
 They had a family connection to Lady Bedford's Harington family through their aunt Cecily Bulstrode who married her grandfather Robert Keilway.

 Bulstrode was involved in the queen's masques, and on one occasion took delivery of a sceptre with a dove from the Royal Jewelhouse as a prop.
 A wing was lost.